yasharthb/Parallel-Computing/Assignment1/README.md

 	-	Waitall while all communication (send/receives) finish.
 	-	Case specific computation of halo elements using received elements from neighboring processes.
 	-	Back to communication step when in a time step loop.
+	-   We report the total time spent in communication and computation for all the time steps

 ```sh
 	mpirun -np P ./halo N O   #P is the number of processes, N is the number of sides in data matrix